cbuchner1/CUDAManagedHeap/README.md

 objects need to have members decorated with \_\_host\_\_ \_\_device\_\_ and need to provide custom new and delete allocators that place the objects themselves on the managed heap.

+The alloc() and dealloc() members can also be called by host code.
+System wide atomics are used in CUDA code to allow the CPU and GPU access the heap concurrently.
+The host side uses operations from the <atomic> header.

 ## Additional Notes

 Note that the unit tests I added are very bare-bones, as I do not have access to the original test and